Do you have a problem with stray cats in your neighborhood? If so, you’re not alone. Many people find themselves dealing with this issue every day.

 4. Use Motion Sensor Sprinklers

-Just be sure to position the sprinklers so they don’t spray onto any public sidewalks or roads, as this could cause accidents.
+Just be sure to position the sprinklers so that they don’t spray onto any public sidewalks or roads, as this could cause accidents.

 5. Put Down Humane Traps